-All the beacon types transmit a 5-Watt radio frequency burst of approximately 0.5-second duration every 50 seconds.
-The first burst of a beacon occurs approximately 50 seconds after activation of the beacon.
+Except for ELT(DT)s, all the FGB types transmit a 5-Watt radio frequency burst of approximately 0.5-second duration every 50 seconds, where the first burst occurs approximately 50 seconds after activation of the beacon.
+SGBs transmit on a varying schedule where the transmission occurs less frequently as the duration of the transmission continues, as a means to conserve the beacon's battery capacity.